 The MIH user application on the SPoS uses the information provided by the MN to identify an appropriate target PoS (TPos).
 If the TPoS is hosted remotely (e.g., in a separate target network), the MIH user application on the SPoS must generate an MIH_N2N_MNTN_SA_Estab.request primitive for TPoS.

-Note to editor: Clauses 10.2.1.2 and 10.2.2 are defined in IEEE 802.21a-2012.
+Clauses 10.2.1.2 and 10.2.2 are defined in IEEE 802.21a-2012.

 MIH_TNMN_SA_Estab.response